The entropy of Lyapunov-optimizing measures of some matrix cocycles: Preliminaries: Basic facts about dominated cocycles

 Therefore the domination property~\eqref{eq:domination_via_splitting} holds for appropriate constants $c$, $\delta$.
-As explained before, the proposition follows from uniqueness of dominated splittings.\footnote{Incidentally, we have just proved that the existence of a forward-invariant multicone implies domination.
-The proof of the converse is more involved: see \cite{ABY,BoGo}.} \end{proof}
+As explained before, the proposition follows from uniqueness of dominated splittings.\footnote{Incidentally, we have just proved that the existence of a strictly forward-invariant multicone implies domination.
+For the proof of the converse, see \cite{ABY,BoGo}.} \end{proof}

 Let $\Z_-$ (resp.\ $\Z_+$) be the set of negative (resp.\ nonnegative) integers.
 Define the following projections: